sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ## Deploy the bar files

-Deploy the `inventoryproject.generated.bar` as provided to the CIP environment.
+Deploy the BAR Files to the CIP environment.
+You will deploy each one separately, and each will create an IntegrationServer in the ACE environment. `inventoryproject.generated.bar` as provided to the CIP environment.

->**Hint** each will need to be done separately.
-Also create unique hostnames for each flow in the `NodePort IP` setting when configuring the Helm Release. e.g. `orders.10.0.0.5.nip.io` and `inventory.10.0.0.5.nip.io`
+>**Hint** When deploying, you should create a unique hostname for each BAR file.
+This uses the `NodePort IP` setting when configuring the Helm Release.
+For example **orders.10.0.0.5.nip.io** and **inventory.10.0.0.5.nip.io**.

+1. The typical way to deploy a BAR File is from the ACE Dashboard.
+Use one of the following methods to get to the ACE Dashboard.
+  - Go directly by opening a browser session to https://ace.10.0.0.5.nip.io/ace-ace
-1. Access the ACE Dashboard via `Workloads` -> `Helm Releases`  find the `ace-ace` release and launch from there.
-You can also access it via the Platform Navigator.
+  - Start with the ICP Portal https://10.0.0.1:8443.
+Choose `Workloads` -> `Helm Releases`.
+Find `ace-ace` release and launch the `webui` from there.
-2. Via the ACE Dashboard you can load your bar files and deploy your integration servers from there.
+  - Start with the Platform Navigator: https://10.0.0.5/icip1-navigator1, and click `ace1`.
+Note: occasionally this appears to fail; if it does then simply click `ace` on the failure screena nd it should work.
+2. On the ACE Dashboard, make sure you are on the Servers tab, and then select `Create` to start the process.

+>> 10:00 BST Thu 13th June Hugh is in the middle of this - several changes to the ACE deployment process because of Event Streams.

 3. Next, Deploy the new `Order` Flow.
 The process to deploy this is similar to `Inventory` but you need to add in the MQ Settings.
 Some guidance is provided below:
 	- For the Queue manager settings (**Warning** these are case sensitive) queue manager name is `acemqserver`